Garner State Park

 Summer Dance: Since the 1940s, young folks (and the young at heart) have been gathering at the park’s concession building on summer evenings for a jukebox dance.
 They still do so today.
 Arrive early, as parking lots get full and gates can close as early as 8:30 p.m.

 The concession building and dance pavilion, as well as other park facilities, were built by the Civilian Conservation Corps.
 To learn more about the CCC, visit our History page.

 Visitors can rent paddle boats, kayaks and inner tubes, as well as tables, barbecue pits, heaters and fans.
 The park’s concessionaire operates a tube shuttle and putt-putt golf course during busy seasons.
+Rent a small locker near the boathouse for stashing your valuables.
 For more information, visit Garner State Park Concessions.

 Volunteers play a vital role at Garner State Park.
 You can serve as a park host, maintain trails, help restore habitat, lead educational programs, or tackle other park tasks.
 We need your help!
 To get involved: